binary-manu/arch-ansible/docs/index.md

 All user info (such as username, password, additional groups) is stored into this module's defaults file.
 As usual, it can be overridden in host or group variables.

-The following defaults control the role behaviour:

-* `users_hash_rounds`: an integer defining the number of rounds of hashing applied when generating password digests.
-Lower values mean faster compute times, which also make it easier for a threat actor to crack them.
-The default value on Arch is 5000.
-This playbook uses 500000, which is still quite fast on modern hardware.
-* `users_override_passwd_hash_systemwide`: if set to `true` (default is `false`) the system is configured to compute hashes for new passwords (when calling `passwd`) using the SHA512 method, with an amount of rounds specified by `users_hash_rounds`.

-It is important to note that `users_hash_rounds` is always used when generating password for new users created by the playbook, and these passwords always use the SHA512 method (which is the current system-wide default on new Arch installations).
-However, unless `users_override_passwd_hash_systemwide` is also specified, the system will retain it default configuration for passwords generated via `passwd`, which currently means SHA512 but with only 5000 rounds, a value considered too low by modern standards.

-`users_override_passwd_hash_systemwide` makes the role try to patch `/etc/pam.d/passwd` and `/etc/login.defs`.
-PAM files are tricky to update because they can contain multiple entries and their configuration parameters can change over time.
-The role performs some sanity checks and bails out if it cannot reasonably patch the file.
-It also asks to open a bug report, so that the playbook can be updated.

 #### utils